metal3-io/project-infra/prow/README.md

 necessary GitHub bot accounts and webhook configuration.
 In addition, you need to create the credentials, generate secret files from them, and build node images (see sections above).
+You may also have to create a keypair with the Metal3 CI ssh key.

 1. Create a bootstrap cluster (kind).